-You recently moved from having worked at sister Six Senses properties to becoming GM at Six Senses Bhutan.
+You recently moved from working at sister Six Senses properties to becoming GM at Six Senses Bhutan.
 What compelled you to this location?

 What makes your property a true standout?

 We offer a personal journey to discover The Kingdom of Bhutan.
 Rather than a singular hotel stay, we deliver an immersive cultural safari with relaxed luxury lodges to pamper you along the way.
 With five contemporary Bhutanese lodges, each showcasing the diversity and character of its valley, we share the ultimate slow travel itinerary.
 Explore with your own guide and driver, who offer you maximum flexibility to dive deep into Bhutanese life and spirituality—go hard with maximum adventure or gently glide through this hidden kingdom’s picture-perfect landscapes.

 Rather than a singular hotel stay, we deliver an immersive cultural safari with relaxed luxury lodges to pamper you along the way.